aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.lists/listlevelcollection/_index.md

 ## ListLevelCollection class

 A collection of list formatting for each level in a list.
+To learn more, visit the [Working with Lists](https://docs.aspose.com/words/cpp/working-with-lists/) documentation article.

 ```cpp
 class ListLevelCollection : public System::Collections::Generic::IEnumerable<System::SharedPtr<Aspose::Words::Lists::ListLevel>>